 - Justice Society of America's The Atom got this name for his short stature.
 He kept it after he became a vigilante.

 - Daredevil was a mocking name Matt Murdock received back in school for not playing sports.
-Later parodied in a Bullpen Bits comic.
+Later parodied in a Mini Marvels comic.

 - This has become the default way of explaining why superheroes have their superhero names: somebody in the media giving it to them.
 The 80s reboots of both Superman and Wonder Woman have them get their names this way.